fayena/PILN/README.md

 - heat shrink, Harbor Freight
 - metal ammo can from harbor freight

-Rough brake down of cost, it's possible I forgot something...
+Rough brake down of cost, it's possible I forgot something...If you want to wire you're kiln controller directly to the kiln you could save the cost of the power cord and plug.

+We had the wire I used to build this so it's not included in the cost.

 -raspberry pi 3 b+	                37.36
 -32gb micro sd card	                 8